RiccardoDaffara/AF_internship_usecase_2/README.md

 - 'README.md' (this file)
 - 'Technical Test on Data Quality.pdf' file with the use case questions

+N.B.
+To check the work done step by step, please use the notebook.
+You will find the operations requested by the instruction in a chronological order in order to resolve the case.
+Also, you can check the answers.txt file to have more explanations.

 To run the main.py script, follow the steps below: